JesseZhuang/SystemDesign/DDIA/ch01.Reliable.Scalable.Maintainable.Applications/notes.md

 Until recently, redundancy of hardware components was sufficient.
 As long as restore a backup onto a new machine fairly quickly, the downtime in case of failure is not catastrophic in most applications.
 Multi-machine redundancy was only required by a small number of applications.

-However, more applications have begin using larger number os machines, which proportionally increases the rate of hardware faults.
+However, more applications have begin using larger number of machines, which proportionally increases the rate of hardware faults.
 Moreover, in some cloud platforms such as AWS it is common for virtual machine to become unavailable without warning [7], as the platforms are designed to prioritize flexibility and elasticity over single-machine reliability.

 There is a move towards systems tolerating loss of entire machines, by using software fault-tolerance techniques in addition to hardware redundancy.
 Such system can tolerate machine failure can be patched one node at a time, without downtime (a rolling upgrade, chapter 4).

 ### 1.2.2 Software Errors

-Typically hardware faults are random and independent except for weak correlations: temperature in the server rack.
+Typically, hardware faults are random and independent except for weak correlations: temperature in the server rack.

 Another category is systematic error [8].
 Such faults are harder to anticipate and because they are correlated across nodes, they will cause many more system failures than hardware faults [9].
 Examples: